 Proxemics

-Describes how people use a space based on circumstance and cultural aspects.
+Proxemics describes how people use a space based on circumstance and cultural aspects.
+We became very familiar with this concept during the pandemic, but did you know it came from anthropology and design?
 Four different distances are identified in the theory of proxemics:

 - Intimate distance